 Author of The BFFM Guide to Flexible Meal Planning For Fat Loss

 PS.
-Okay, I tried it with bananas – it was really good, but the strawberry is still my favorite.
+Okay, I tried protein ice cream with bananas alone.
+It was really good, but the strawberry is still my favorite.
 I’m going to try a mix of strawberries and bananas next time.

 PPS.
 Be sure to check out the newest e-book From Tom Venuto: The Guide To Flexible Meal Planning For Fat Loss